IBSim/VirtualLab/docs/source/examples.rst

     #############
     Sim.AsterFile = 'Tensile'
     Sim.Mesh = 'Notch1'
-    Sim.Load = {'Force':1000000, 'Displacement':0.01}
+    Sim.Force = 1000000
+    Sim.Displacement = 0.01
     Sim.Materials = 'Copper'

 The attribute *Sim.AsterFile* specifies which virtual experiment script is used by **Code_Aster**, i.e. :file:`Scripts/Tensile/Aster/Tensile.comm`.
 The extension ``.comm`` is short for command, which is the file extension for scripts used by the **Code_Aster** software.

 *Sim.Mesh* specifies which mesh is used in the simulation.

-The attribute *Sim.Load* is a python `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ that dictates what type of Tensile test will be run.
-The includion of the ``keys`` 'Force' and/or 'Displacement' in the dictionary specifies whether a constant force and/or constant displacement simulation will be run.
-The corresponding ``value`` to the ``key`` dictates the magnitude applied in each test.

-The *Sim.Load* defined here specify that a constant force simulation will be run, with a magnitude of 1000000N, and a constant displacement simulation run seperately, with an enforced displacement on 0.01m.
+The attribute *Force* specifies the magnitude, in Newtons, which is used to load the sample during the constant force simulation, while *Displacement* specifies the enforced displacement, in metres, which is applied during the constant displacement simulation.

+.. note::  If both *Force* and *Displacement* are attributed to *Sim* then both a constant force and constant displacement simulation are run.
+If, for example, only a constant force simulation you wish to run, then this can be achieved either by removing the attribute *Displacement* or by setting it to zero.

+The attribute *Materials* specifies the material the sample is composed of.

 In this instance, since *Sim* has neither the attributes *PreAsterFile* or *PostAsterFile*, no pre or post processing will be carried out.

 Task 1: Running a simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Due to *Parameters_Var* being set to :code:`None`, a single mesh and simulation will be run using the information from *Parameters_Master*.

-The mesh generated for this simulation is ‘Notch1’, specified by Mesh.Name, while the name for the simulation is ‘Single’, given by Sim.Name.
-Therefore, all information relating to the simulation will be saved to the simulation directory Output/Tensile/Tutorials/Training/Single.
+The mesh generated for this simulation is ‘Notch1’, while the name for the simulation is ‘Single’, given by *Sim.Name*.
+All information relating to the simulation will be saved to the simulation directory Output/Tensile/Tutorials/Training/Single.

+Since *Force* and *Displacement* are attributes of *Sim* a constant force simulation with mangitude 1000000N is run followed by a constant displacement simulation with an enforced displacement on 0.01m.
+The material properties of copper will be used for the simulation.
-When launching **VirtualLab**, firstly you will see information relating to the mesh printed to the terminal, e.g. the number of nodes and location the mesh is saved.

-With *Mode* set to 'Interactive' in the setup section of :file:`Run.py`, this will be followed by the **Code_Aster** output messages for the simulation printing in a separate `xterm <https://wiki.archlinux.org/index.php/Xterm>`_ window.
+With *Mode* set to 'Interactive' in the setup section of :file:`Run.py`, when launching **VirtualLab** firstly you will see information relating to the mesh printed to the terminal, e.g. the number of nodes and location the mesh is saved, followed by the **Code_Aster** output messages for the simulation printing in a separate `xterm <https://wiki.archlinux.org/index.php/Xterm>`_ window.

 .. admonition:: Action
    :class: Action

    Launch your first **VirtualLab** simulation by executing the following command from command line (CL) of the terminal whilst within the directory where your script is saved::

-     ./Run.py
+     VirtalLab -f Run.py

    Remember to change the filename before executing the command if you are using a customised file.